alphatechlogics/Text-to-Image-Generation-via-DALL-E3-StableDiffusion/README.md

 ## Features

 - **Model Selection**: Easily switch between OpenAI DALL-E 3 and Stable Diffusion.
-- **User-Friendly Interface**: Clean and responsive design with input fields for text prompts and image count.
+- **User-Friendly Interface**: A clean and responsive design with intuitive input fields.
-- **Dynamic API Key Entry**: For OpenAI DALL-E 3 users, enter your API key directly in the app sidebar.
+- **Dynamic API Key Entry**: For OpenAI DALL-E 3 users, simply enter your API key in the sidebar.
-- **Voice Input for Prompts**:
+- **Enhanced Voice Input for Prompts**:
-  - **Record Your Voice**: A new voice recording feature allows you to record a voice prompt directly within the app.
+  - **Record Your Voice**: Use the integrated voice recording feature to capture your spoken prompt.
-  - **Automatic Voice-to-Text Conversion**: The recorded audio is automatically transcribed into text using a combination of offline (pocketsphinx) and online (Google) speech recognition services.
+  - **Accurate Transcription with Whisper**: The recorded audio is converted to the required format and transcribed using OpenAI's open-source [Whisper](https://github.com/openai/whisper) model.
-  - **Seamless Prompt Integration**: The transcribed voice text is automatically inserted into the prompt text field for a streamlined experience.
+  - **Automatic Prompt Update**: The transcribed text is automatically inserted into the prompt field so you can easily review and edit it.
-- **Enhanced Image Generation**: Displays generated images directly in the browser.
+- **Image Generation**: Generates a single image from your prompt and displays it directly in the browser.
-- **NSFW Safety Bypass for Stable Diffusion**: (⚠️ **Note**: The safety checker is disabled for Stable Diffusion to prevent blank (black) images from being returned.
+- **NSFW Safety Bypass for Stable Diffusion**: (⚠️ **Note**: The safety checker is disabled for Stable Diffusion to prevent blank (black) images.
 Use responsibly.)

 ## Models Used